mlochbaum/Singeli/README.md

 The simplest are discussed in this section, and others have dedicated sections below.

 Numbers are floating-point, with enough precision to represent both double-precision floats and 64-bit integers (signed or unsigned) exactly.
 Specifically, they're implemented as pairs of doubles, giving about 105 bits of precision over the same exponent range as a double.
-A number can be written in scientific notation like `45` or `1.3e-12`, in hex like `0xf3cc0`, or in an arbitrary base with the base preceding `b`, like `2b110101` or `32b0jbm1` (digits like hex, extending past `f`).
-Numbers are case-insensitive and can contain underscores, which will be removed.
+Numeric literal syntax, which supports scientific notation and arbitrary bases up to 36, is described [below](#numeric-literals).

 Symbols are Unicode strings, written as a literal using single quotes: `'symbol'`.
 They're used with the `emit{}` generator to emit instructions, and in `export{}` to identify the function name that should be exposed.

 Constants consist of a value and a type.
 They appear when a value such as a number is cast, for example by creating a variable `v:f64 = 6` or with an explicit `cast{f64, 6}`.
 For programming, constants work like registers (variables), so there's never any need to consider them specifically.
 Just cast a compile-time value if you need it to have a particular type—say, when calling a function that could take several different types.

 Labels are for `goto{}` and related builtins described [here](#program).

+### Numeric literals

+    number     = repeat* ( scientific | base )
+    scientific = digit+ ( "." digit+ )? "e" "-"? digit+
+    base       = ( "0x" | digit+ "b" ) ( digit | letter )+
+    repeat     = digit+ ( "r" | "d" | "w" )

+A number in Singeli starts with a digit but can contain letters, the decimal dot `.`, and an internal `-` as well; an initial `-` is not parsed as part of the number, but as a separate operator.
+Letters in numeric literals are case-insensitive and can contain underscores, which are ignored.
+Typical scientific notation such as `45` or `1.3e-12` is supported.

+Integer hex literals can be written with `x` like `0xf3cc0`, but `b` can be used for a more general base.
+A decimal number between 2 and 36 before `b` gives the base, like `2b110101` or `32b0jbm1`.
+As with hex, digit `9` is followed by `a`.

+An additional prefix allows repetition of digits to be specified.
+This repeats the mantissa digits, including leading 0s, as written, maintaining the base and exponent.
+The lowest-order digit always retains its position relative to the decimal point.
+Multiple prefixes can be specified as a form of documentation; they must have the same meaning.
+- `r`: repeat the full sequence of digits, `3r12` means `121212`
+- `d`: repeat up to the specified number, `5r123` means `23123` (starts at lowest-order digit)
+- `w`: repeat up to specified bit width, `10w0x4f` means `0x34f` (base must be a power of 2)

 ## Definition